Monday, October 1, 2018

 Facilities with window writing the consumers liked were more likely to receive high ratings for merchandise value and shopping intentions.
 Moreover, the consumers rated writing on the store windows as a better way to assess for a values match than could be accomplished with advertising or with email contacts.

-What occurs is a positive version of what was found in another set of studies, those about bumper stickers.
+What occurs is a positive parallel to what was found about negative behaviors in another set of studies, those about bumper stickers.
 Researchers at Colorado State University found that drivers of cars with bumper stickers are more likely to honk, tailgate, cut off other vehicles, and express other aggressive behaviors than are drivers of cars without bumper stickers.
 Unexpectedly, this held true whether the sentiment on the bumper sticker was about aggression or acceptance.
 “My Kid Is an Honor Student” as well as “My Kid Can Beat Up Your Honor Student.”
 “Visualize World Peace” as well as “Don’t Mess With Texas.”

 People were using the personalizing of their cars to justify the expression of aggression.
 The bumper stickers were proclaiming territoriality.
 “This car is my place with my values.”